 These assessments are applied based on the level of proficiency expected for the caliber of play being observed.
-A score of 2 indicates that performance has met the standard for the caliber of play, small deficiencies may be observed in the referee's performance; however, they have otherwise met expected standard for this level.
-3 is given where a referee exceeds the standards expected, either by encountering a challenge and responding well.
-A score of 1 indicates either significant errors were observed and or small errors of a serious nature that cannot be overlooked.
+A score of 2 indicates that performance has met the standard for the caliber of play, small deficiencies may be observed in the referee's performance, they have however otherwise met expected standard for this level.
+A 3 is given where a referee exceeds the standards expected, either by encountering a challenge and responding well and or excelling in some other manner.
+A score of 1 indicates either significant errors were observed and or a series of small errors that cannot be overlooked.
 Officials that have struggled in the game and or have not responded well to pressure should expect a score of 1 and written feedback to explain the observation.
 If a situation arises where a score may not be constructive an X may be placed instead of a score indicating the official should see specific written remarks.